French judge to rule whether Chirac to attend trial

 Chirac is accused of misuse of public funds, abuse of trust and incurring illegal gains, in events dating back to between 1992 and 1995 and linked to 28 allegedly phantom town hall jobs.

-Chirac had not been expected to appear in person for the entire procedure but was due to attend key hearings.
+President from 1995 to 2007, Chirac was not expected to appear in person for the entire procedure but was due to attend key hearings of the trial, due to run until September 23.

 "It makes me uncomfortable to see a president who has spent his life serving France in the dock so long after the event," Henri Guaino, an advisor to President Nicolas Sarkozy, told i>Tele at the weekend.

+The trial would mark the first time since World War Two that a former French head of state has appeared in court on criminal charges.

-(Additional reporting by Elizabeth Pineau; Writing by Catherine Bremer; Editing by Karolina Tagaris)
+(Reporting by Thierry Leveque and Elizabeth Pineau; Writing by Catherine Bremer; Editing by Matthew Jones)